DIYBookScanner/spreads/README.rst

 post-processing them and finally assembling a variety of output formats.

-Along the way you can always fine-tune the auto-generated results either by supplying arguments beforehand, or by inspecting the output and applying your modifications.
+Along the way you can always fine-tune the auto-generated results either by supplying arguments or changing the configuration beforehand, or by inspecting the output and applying your modifications.

 *spreads* is meant to be fully customizable.
 This means, `adding support for new devices`_ is made as painless as possible.
 You can also